zadealfalah/jobReqs/README.md

 - Complete then add pytests folder from local testing
 - Add terraform for remaining AWS resources (scraper, etc. on ec2)
 - Add documentation for others to run end-to-end

+## Hiatus
+As of 5/20/2024 this project has been put on hiatus.
+I will probably be returning to it in a few months to follow up on the above to-do lists, but it has served its purpose and ran without changes for a few months.
+Future work will most likely focus on using the already collected data, or productionizing the code.
 - Create architecture diagram(s)
 - Create Hugging Face training data (classifier already working, input data subpar)
 - Update binary classifer - add more training data to tune further and create updated .pkl files